 Chief Clerk Rule 1.
-Custom, so prevalent and to Call so ancient as to have the force of to Order. law, has made it the duty of the chief clerk of the previous assembly to call the session to order and to conduct the proceedings generally until a speaker is chosen.
+Custom, so prevalent and so ancient as to have the force of to Call law. has made it the duty of the to Order.\ chief clerk of the previous assembly to call the session to order and to conduct the proceedings generally until a speaker is chosen.